Written byConnie Yang

 How to mount Google Drive on Mac?

 You can easily mount Google Drive on Mac using a free app from App Store - CloudMounter.
 Developed by Eltima Software, CloudMounter allows you to mount server and cloud storage as a disk in Finder.
 It supports not only Google Drive, but also Dropbox, Microsoft OneDrive, Box, BackBlaze B2, Amazon S3 (including S3-compatible storage), FTP, SFTP, FTPS, WebDAV, and OpenStack Swift.

 CloudMounter is free for OneDrive, Dropbox, and Google Drive.
 If you want to add other cloud storage services, you need to pay for the license.

-Step-by-step instruction to mount Google Drive on Mac
+Step-by-step instructions to mount Google Drive on Mac

 Step 1: Free download and install CloudMounter from App Store.